 ‘Our Day Will Come’, Ruby and the Romantics – Somehow this unknown black group (formerly known as The Supremes, not to be confused with either the judges or the Diana Ross gang) finagled the song out of the hands of Jack Jones.
 How it got from there to Amy Winehouse is anyone’s guess.

 ‘He’s So Fine’, The Chiffons – George Harrison was found by a judge to have subconsciously copied the song in ‘My Sweet Lord’.
-“I still don’t understand how the courts aren’t filled with similar cases –as 99% of the popular music that can be heard is reminiscent of something or other.”
+GH: “I still don’t understand how the courts aren’t filled with similar cases –as 99% of the popular music that can be heard is reminiscent of something or other.”
 He tried to give away the rights to the song, just to get past the aggravation, but never succeeded.
 Perhaps he should have given it to Ray Hildebrand.
 Doo lang doo lang doo lang.
-They later recorded Goffin-King’s ‘One Fine Day’.
+The Chiffons later recorded Goffin-King’s ‘One Fine Day’.

 ‘I Will Follow Him’, Little Peggy March – Margaret Battavio of Lansdale, Pennsylvania was 15 years, one month and 13 days old when this hit #1, youngest chick ever.
 At 4’10” she may have also been the shortest.
 The song was originally an instrumental written by Paul Mauriat, then a hit in France for Petula (‘Downtown’) Clark, under the name Chariot.